awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/log-manager-component.md

 `logsUploaderConfiguration`
 \(Optional\) The configuration for logs that the log manager component uploads\.
 This object contains the following information:
 `systemLogsConfiguration`
 \(Optional\) The configuration for AWS IoT Greengrass Core software system logs\.
+Specify this configuration to enable the log manager component to manage system logs\.
 This object contains the following information:
 `uploadToCloudWatch`  <a name="log-manager-component-configuration-system-upload-to-cloud-watch"></a>
 \(Optional\) You can upload system logs to CloudWatch Logs\.
-Default: `true`
+Default: `false`
 `minimumLogLevel`  <a name="log-manager-component-configuration-system-minimum-log-level"></a>
 \(Optional\) The minimum level of information to upload\.
 Choose from the following log levels, listed here in level order:
 + `DEBUG`